mkavulich/ccpp-doc/CCPPtechnical/source/CCPPDebug.rst

     Debugging the actual physical parameterizations is identical in CCPP and in physics-driver based models.
 The parameterizations have access to the same data and debug print statements can be added in exactly the same way.

 * Debugging on a suite level
     Debugging on a suite level, i.e. outside physical parameterizations, corresponds to debugging on the physics-driver level in traditional, physics-driver based models.
 In the CCPP, this can be achieved by using dedicated CCPP-compliant debugging schemes, which have access to all the data by requesting them via the metadata files.
-These schemes can then be called in any place in a SDF, except the ``fast_physics`` group, to produce the desired debugging output.
+These schemes can then be called in any place in an SDF, except the ``fast_physics`` group, to produce the desired debugging output.
 The advantage of this approach is that debugging schemes can be moved from one place to another or duplicated by simply moving/copying a single line in the SDF before recompiling the code.
 The disadvantage is that different debugging schemes may be needed, depending on the host model and their data structures.
 For example, the UFS models use blocked data structures.
 The blocked data structures are commonly known as “GFS types”, are defined in ``GFS_typedefs.F90`` and exposed to the CCPP in ``GFS_typedefs.meta``.
 The rationale for this storage model is a better cache reuse by breaking up contiguous horizontal grid columns into N blocks with a predefined block size, and allocating each of the GFS types N times.
 For example, the 3-dimensional air temperature is stored as

     .. code-block:: console